Thursday, October 29, 2020

 • Identify resources required and how objectives will be measured/validated

-• The number of Student Learning Objectives developed will depend on the placement level.
+• The number of Student Personal Learning Objectives developed will depend on the placement level.

 • Basic: a minimum of three learning objectives in total